shanecharles/level-up-with-generative-testing-2019/slides/index.md

 ***
 ### Why should we?

-- Actively looks for undiscovered bugs
+- Looks for undiscovered bugs
-- Requires deeper understanding of domain
+- Deeper understanding of domain
-  - Sets of inputs and outputs vs example based
-- Generates inputs/sequences we wouldn't
+- Generates inputs we wouldn't
-- Help avoid Pesticide Paradox
+- Not example based

 ---
 ### But we can generate random data in